Swedish Coastal Artillery: Coastal artillery brigades

 A coastal artillery brigade was the highest unit the Swedish Coastal Artillery.
 From the late 1980s there were six brigades.
 Later, all but two coastal artillery brigades were renamed marine brigades (marinbrigader).
 Both naval and army units were included, and the personnel varied between 3,000 and 9,000 (In both KAB 1 and KAB 3, there were plenty of army units; KAB 1, for example, had 3 bicycle infantry battalions grouped for tasks at Väddö).
-The units were decommissioned from the war organization in the Defense Act of 2000.
+The units were decommissioned from the war organization in the Defence Act of 2000.